UmmarFarooq14/kubernetes-learning/Kubernetes/Day-03/Notes.md

         .
 Traffic automatically goes to remaining Pods:
         .
 No Downtime.

-    How Service Knows which pods to connect:
+    How Service Knows which pods to connect:-
     ----------------------------------------
     Using Labels
     Ex:-  Pod